-And if you’re looking for your spaghetti fix for National Pasta Day, venture no further than Chef’s, Buffalo’s storied Italian restaurant that has called the corner of Seneca and Chicago Streets home for nearly 100 years.
+And if you’re looking for your spaghetti fix, venture no further than Chef’s, Buffalo’s storied Italian restaurant that has called the corner of Seneca and Chicago Streets home for 100 years.

 The restaurant, opened in 1923, still evokes the nostalgia of a homey, family-owned eatery.
 The tables are covered in red and white checkered tablecloths, and the walls are adorned with photos of famed athletes, politicians and journalists who’ve doubled as customers.

 Two additions to the building over the years now allow the restaurant to seat more than 300 people.
 But don’t worry about parking; the restaurant has two large lots to appease the crowds.
 Despite the size, Chef’s feels full of life as customers fill the rooms to feast on their signature dishes.

 No item on the menu has garnered more fame than Chef’s spaghetti parmesan.
 The dish features a mound of spaghetti coated with their equally famous pasta sauce, all covered in a hefty layer of parmesan cheese that stretches endlessly.
 For an extra three or four dollars, you can add meatballs, sausages or mushrooms.

 The dish was born in 1962 when Chef’s owner Lou Billittier was having lunch with Dave Thomas, the host of WKBW children’s show Rocketship 7.
 In the mood for something other than their usual spaghetti, the duo added butter and melted cheese to their noodles.
 The idea stuck and has been a staple at the restaurant since.